-As Drea and Rebecca discussed in their narratives, our STEM Communication Fellows program has chalked up numerous successes in its first year.
+As Drea and Rebecca discussed in their narratives, our STEM Communication Fellows program chalked up numerous successes in its first year.
 Departmental cultures can often be resistant to change, however, which has created numerous obstacles.
 In this section, we present some initial findings from our assessment of the STEM Communication Fellows Program and analyze the programs' effects to date.
 Assessment for the STEM Communication Fellows program is ongoing.
-Thus, assessment data included in this article are preliminary and focus on a small population (19 student respondents and 11 advisors).
+Thus, assessment data included in this chapter are preliminary and focus on a small population-19 student respondents (of 21 enrolled) and 11 advisors (out of 12).
 Nonetheless, tentative findings shed an interesting light on our STEM Communication Fellows' personal observations and suggest directions for future program design in our own context and in others.
+All narrative and survey data collection in this study has been approved by our university's Institutional Review Board (IRB).

 Program assessment consisted of follow-up surveys with students and advisors (administered via SurveyMonkey) and 30-minute follow-up interviews with select student participants from all three participating programs.
 Surveys utilized a "retrospective pre-post" design, an instrument used in educational research to account for "response shift bias"-that is, when respondents rank themselves higher on pre-tests before fully understanding what is being assessed (Moore & Tananis, 2009).
-Student participants were recruited from three initiatives: Drea's 1-credit writing seminar, the graduate communication in engineering course with which Rebecca assisted, and the Physics writing group.
-Student participants were asked to rank their perception of their communication abilities before and after participating in these initiatives on a scale of 1-5 (one being "poor," 5 being "excellent").
+Student participants were recruited from three initiatives: Drea's one-credit writing seminar, the graduate communication in engineering course with which Rebecca assisted, and the Physics writing group.
+In keeping with the "retrospective pre-post" survey protocol, student participants were given surveys after participating in the program and asked to rank their perception of their communication abilities before and after participating in these initiatives on a scale of 1-5 (1 being "poor," 5 being "excellent").
 Students were also asked their likelihood of soliciting feedback from peers before and after participating and were asked to indicate their likelihood of participating in other writing initiatives (e.g., writing groups, thesis and dissertation boot camp, communication courses, etc.).
-Advisors were also asked to rate their students' communication abilities before and after participating in these initiatives is before and after participating in these students' communication abilities before and after participating for their students' communication courses, etc.).

-involvement in these activities for short follow-up interviews to elicit more nuanced responses on students' experiences and to see how many of the writing practices they learned continued with students after formally participating in a class or workshop.
+Advisors were asked to rate their students' communication abilities before and after participating in these initiatives.
+Last, students were contacted in the semester following their involvement in these activities for short follow-up interviews to elicit more nuanced responses on students' experiences and to see how many of the writing practices they learned continued with students after formally participating in a class or workshop.